bytefair/scentric/readme.md

 ## Planned Additions

+* (Definitely) Include code for configuring Nginx as well as Apache.
 * (Maybe) Move custom types to a plugin, which is probably the way to go.
 In the meantime, I endorse using [Easy Custom Content Types for WordPress](http://codecanyon.net/item/easy-custom-content-types-for-wordpress/234182).
 I've heavily examined the code and it's of extremely high quality and uses almost entirely native WP functionality.
 You don't even need to keep the plugin installed once you've generated the code.
 If you'd like to do custom types as a plugin, use this.
 * (Maybe) Write an admin backend for custom types
 * (Maybe) Write a default template handler for custom types.